wad2601mfj-ux/kingstore/README.md

 - Live Auction System: Multiple sellers compete to offer you the best prices for your desired food

-- Quick Search: Instant food recommendations using filter chips (Nasi Padang, Pizza, Desserts, etc.)
+- Quick Search: Instant food recommendations using filter chips (Nasi Goreng, French Fries, Desserts, etc.)

 - Real-time Offers: Watch as sellers bid in real-time for your business